Rowlock

 In some, largely older, strict terminologies, a rowlock is a U-shaped cut-out in the top strake of a boat (usually the wash-strake).
 In older texts, the U-shaped metal fitting may be called an "oar crutch", a usage which is largely obsolete.

 An alternative pivot point for oars are thole pins that the shaft of the oar nestled between.
-Single thole pins may be used when the oars have holes cut into the loom, which then sits over/around the thole pin.
+Single thole pins may be used when the oars have holes cut into the loom, which then sits over/around the thole pin or when the oar is attached to the thole pin by a grommet.

 Sport rowing

+Oarlocks are critical technical pieces of equipment in sport rowing, holding the oar shaft and therefore the oar blade at the correct angle in the water to ensure optimum performance.

-In sport rowing oarlocks were originally brass or bronze and open (no gate).
-With the advent of modern materials oarlocks are now injection moulded plastic and precision made to minimize play (slop) between the oar collar and the oarlock.
+Originally brass or bronze and open (no gate), modern oarlocks are now precision made of injection moulded plastic to minimize play (slop) between the oar collar and the oarlock.
 The most recent sport racing oarlocks have a spring loaded feature to keep the oar collar firmly against the pin at all times.

-Oarlocks are technical pieces of equipment in sport rowing, holding the oar shaft and therefore the oar blade at the correct angle in the water to ensure optimum performance.